 Liver cancer develops when the cells that make up the liver reproduce at an abnormal rate.
 As the cells continue to grow, they begin to form a mass, called a tumor.
 A tumor can either be benign (meaning it’s noncancerous and unlikely to spread to other parts of the body) or malignant (meaning that the tumor is cancerous, and the cancerous cells may spread throughout the body).
 There are also several different types of liver cancer, which are categorized by the type of cells that grew to create the tumor: liver cells, blood vessel cells or bile duct cells.

+In most cases, the exact cause of liver cancer is not known.
 Certain factors can increase the risk of liver cancer, such as having cirrhosis (a condition common in those who heavily drink alcohol or have chronic viral hepatitis infections), having fatty liver disease, being male or having certain inherited metabolic diseases.
 You can reduce your risk of liver cancer by maintaining a healthy weight, drinking responsibly, stopping smoking and getting your hepatitis B vaccine.

 The symptoms of liver cancer